DecentralCardGame/Cardchain/README.md

 All features are shown as examples in /scripts, REST and CLI examples are given.
 The same applies for query commands.

 A testnet is live and our [website](https://www.crowdcontrol.network) connects to it.
+If you want to join the testnet or get in contact (dev with us): Join us at https://discord.gg/yPA3aKe

 ## Building and running